-Thanks to your generous and speedy responses, we’ve achieved our first five targets: investments in essential tech plumbing, bonuses to our loyal guest writers (who given their expertise, dedication and caliber of their work, deserve better than meager standard writer pay levels), increasing staffing to provide for continued expanded Links; supporting the comments section; and providing the staffing to provide our 24/7 coverage without burning out of yours truly.
+Thanks to your generous and prompt responses, we’ve hit our first five targets: funding essential tech plumbing, bonuses to our loyal guest writers, increasing staffing for continued expanded Links; supporting the comments section; and providing the staffing of our 24/7 coverage without burning out the writing team.
 Let me stress again: your donations have and continue to make all these critical items possible.
-And at 1296 donors, we’re within striking distance of our new goal of 1350 contributors for this fundraiser.
-So we are raising our donor target to 1600!

-Because this fundraiser is going well, we are including the goal of funding for expanding our reach.
-In this hostile environment for small independent sites, we need to be spending more time than we have to bring in new readers.
+As in recent years, we are including the goal of funding for expanding our reach.
+This is a hostile environment for small independent sites, so we need spend more time than bringing in new readers.

-While the good news is we are holding our own, the bad news is that despite the fact that our content has only gotten better (and we think more relevant) over time, we are working harder than ever just to stay in place.
+While we are holding our own, but even with our content has only been getting better (and we think more relevant) over time, we are working harder than ever just to stay in place.

-So whether you are able to contribute financially to this fundraiser or not, spreading the word about Naked Capitalism is also absolutely essential for us to continue to thrive.
-Churn is a fact of life in any field; once-loyal readers drift away because their priorities or tastes change.
-So encouraging people who might like our work to check out Naked Capitalism is critically important (as is chipping in via our fundraiser page if you haven’t had the time to do so already)
+So whether you are able to contribute financially to this fundraiser or not, spreading the word about Naked Capitalism is also absolutely essential for us to thrive.
+Encouraging people who might like our work to check out Naked Capitalism is critically important (as is cchipping in via our fundraiser page if you haven’t had the time to do so already).

-So what might work?
-The first idea would be for Yves to take up some of the requests she gets to be interviewed in podcasts, which she has been unable to accept even when from allies like John Donlan of Radio War Nerd.
+So what might help to increase visibility?
+First would be for Yves to take more interview requests.
+Many of you did like our recent appearance on one of Gonzalo Lira’s Roundtables.
+However, Yves has been too often been unable to accept requests even when from allies like John Donlan of Radio War Nerd.

-We wish we had the time to do podcasts of our own, but doing anything in addition to what we do now introduces a lot more complexity (for instance, podcasts require not just specialized equipment but sound editing, and so more people which means more people and tasks to supervise, which lands on Yves’ desk and takes time away from producing written content).
+We wish we had the time to do podcasts of our own, but doing anything in addition to what we do now introduces a lot more complexity, which lands on Yves’ desk and takes time away from producing written content.

 But we can’t be assured, even if we took up all the high quality interview opportunities that came across the transom, that they’d come up regularly enough to increase our visibility.

 If we wind up not using all the funds in the goal to help with various external visibility efforts, they will go to support more original reporting.
 So please, help us be even bigger and badder by going to the Tip Jar and giving as generously as you can!
 Whether $5 or $5,000.
-They all help us make this site hum.
+They all help us keep this site humming!